Are Whataburger Fries Gluten Free?

 • Salt

-There is no explicit mention of wheat as a component.
-Wheat derivatives are included in the “natural beef flavor,” however they are probably only there in trace amounts to add flavor.
+There is no explicit mention of wheat as a component however please note that wheat derivatives are included in the “natural beef flavor,” although they are probably only there in trace amounts to add flavor, this can still cause the fries to be not gluten free.

 Because of the possibility of cross-contamination in the fryers and the usage of wheat-based batters in fried menu items like chicken tenders, Whataburger cannot ensure that its fries are completely free of gluten even though they don’t include gluten components.